pssguy/epldata/README.md

  I am not aware of any comparable non-commercial data.
 I was collecting certain aspects of the data including assists and goal descriptions well before any official adaptation

-  The [engsoccerdata package] by authored and maintained by James Curley makes a good complement.
+  The [engsoccerdata package](https://github.com/jalapic/engsoccerdata) authored and maintained by James Curley makes a good complement.
 It has a far broader scope both temporally and geographically as it provides league match results for many of the English divisions back into the 19th Century as well as the leading leagues of many other nations. it also includes Cup data.
   However, it does not have the depth of this package with no player or goal information

+  Examples of an
-  An example of a comparable open-source in another sports field is the [lahman] baseball database
+  open-source dataset in other sports fields include the [lahman baseball database ](https://github.com/cdalzell/Lahman) and the [deuce tennis package](https://github.com/skoval/deuce)

  ## Installation